Pest Control

 Can I use chemical treatments to get rid of bed bugs?

 Yes, but use EPA-approved products and follow safety guidelines.
-Diatomaceous earth and powders can also be effective.
+Diatomaceous earth and residual powders can also be effective.

 Are natural remedies effective for bed bug removal?

 Natural remedies like essential oils and vinegar can help.
-But, they might not work alone.
-Combining them with other methods is often better.
+But they might not work alone — combining them with other methods is often better.

 How do mattress encasements help control bed bug infestations?